Change your online habits

-In this guide, we focus on the first steps you should take in order to improve your online privacy.
+In this guide, we focus on the first steps to take in order to protect your online privacy.

-This guide is part of a series about online privacy:
+This guide is part of a series about improving online privacy:

-- First steps toward online privacy – you are viewing this guide.
+- Step one: change your online habits – you are viewing this guide.